-What is a troubleshooter?
+What is a troubleshooting?
 Among the definitions we managed to find: a troubleshooter is “a person who locates and repairs problems”.

 Hence, troubleshooting is a process based on fault finding and correction.
 At its core it involves using a systematic approach to locating and fixing problems in existing systems.
 And ICT systems are no exception.